-And like with home properties, there can be flipping.
+And as with home properties, there can be flipping.
 This is when you own a domain name that later increases so much in value, you make a huge profit – i.e: people want it so badly that they’ll pay money for it.

 There can even be hoarding.
 This is when owners don’t want to give up some cherished domain name at any price.

-Does add some measure of protection, but there are no guarantees.
+It does add some measure of protection, but there are no guarantees.

 If .com is already taken, how about using your country extension, like .us for USA, .ca for Canada, .eu for Europe, .uk for the UK..

 Some other extensions you might consider are .co, .org, .net, .info, to name but a few.